castcle/castcle-trigger/README.md

   - Quote
   - Recast
   2. Aggregation : Sum
-  3. Group By : "userId", "contentId"
+  3. Group By: "userId", "contentId"
  4.2.
 Content features preparation
   1. Content Feature List
-  - likeCount : Total like of each content based on subject
+  - likeCount: Total like of each content based on subject
-  - commentCount : Total comment of each content based on subject
+  - commentCount: Total comment of each content based on subject
-  - recastCount : Total recast of each content based on subject
+  - recastCount: Total recast of each content based on subject
-  - quoteCount : Total quote of each content based on subject
+  - quoteCount: Total quote of each content based on subject
-  - photoCount : Total photo of each content
+  - photoCount: Total photo of each content
-  - characterLength : Number of charecter
+  - characterLength: Number of charecter
-  - creatorContentCount : Total content of the creator of this content
+  - creatorContentCount: Total content of the creator of this content
-  - creatorLikedCount : Total like of the creator of this content
+  - creatorLikedCount: Total like of the creator of this content
-  - creatorCommentedCount : Total comment of the creator of this content
+  - creatorCommentedCount: Total comment of the creator of this content
-  - creatorRecastedCount : Total recast of the creator of this content
+  - creatorRecastedCount: Total recast of the creator of this content
-  - creatorQuotedCount : Total quote of the creator of this content
+  - creatorQuotedCount: Total quote of the creator of this content
-  - ageScore : age score of this content
+  - ageScore: age score of this content
-  2. Aggregation : Sum, Count
+  2. Aggregation: Sum, Count
-  3. Group By : "contentId"
+  3. Group By: "contentId"
  4.3.Weight key metrics and create target value ( like, comment, recast, quote ) 4.4.Learn from enrich dataset and save model artifacts
   1. Output List